What does a dental extraction consist of?

 Tooth extraction is the removal of a tooth from its socket in the bone.
 If a tooth has been broken or damaged by decay, we will try to fix it with a filling, crown or other treatment.
 Sometimes, though, there is too much damage for the tooth to be repaired.
 This is the most common reason for extracting a tooth.
-Here are other reasons:

-We will ask about your medical and dental histories and take an X-ray of the area to help plan the best way to remove the tooth.
+We will ask about your medical and dental histories and take an x-ray of the area to help plan the best way to remove the tooth.

 Antibiotics are more likely given if:

-You will be told not to eat or drink anything for six to eight hours before the procedure.
+You will be told not to eat or drink anything for six to eight hours after the procedure.
 You should also make sure you have someone available to drive you home after the surgery.

 A cut in the mouth tends to bleed more than a cut on the skin because it cannot dry out and form a scab.
 After an extraction, you will be asked to bite on a piece of gauze for about 20 to 30 minutes.
 This will put pressure on the area and allow the blood to clot.
 It still may bleed a small amount for the next 24 hours and taper off after that.
 Do not disturb the clot that forms on the wound.